sijucj/spry/lib/sqlpage/README.md

 ### Frontmatter → `sqlpage.json`

-Place this at the top of one of your notebooks:
+Place this at the top of one of your playbooks:

 ```yaml
 ---